wurlyfox/c1/doc/issues.md

 ## General

+- a few sfx are very loud and distorted (ex. warp sound, also when entering a bonus round)
 - objects are not bright enough
 - camera position offset oscillates at a few points in specific levels (ex.
 The Lost City)
 - main death sequence camera behavior is incorrect